 A "talking-head" style video or a physical demonstration should be used when you need to physically appear in front of the camera to demonstrate your process.
 Additionally, some teachers choose to mix talking-head shots with their screencast presentation to create a more varied and engaging visual style.
+(We strongly suggest switching up your visuals every 30 seconds or so to keep students engaged.)
 Take a read through our guide on building your very own at-home video setup, and then read on below!

 To set up and record a talking-head or a physical demonstration, you'll need a camera, tripod, microphone, editing software, and optional lighting tools.
 These tools range from simple, cheap solutions, to more expensive professional equipment.